 Tennessee has identified locations proposed to be utilized for contractor yards for the Project.
 Acreages associated with the contractor yards are included in the overall land requirements for the Project, as detailed in Table 2.2-1.
 The locations of proposed contractor yards are provided in Table 2.2-5.
 These areas will be used for equipment, pipe, and material storage, as well as temporary field offices and pipe preparation/field assembly areas.
-Contractor yards proposed represent locations that were utilized for prior Tennessee projects, those approved for the construction of the Constitution Pipeline Project, and additional areas identified by Tennessee.
+Contractor yards proposed represent locations that were utilized for prior Tennessee projects and additional areas identified by Tennessee.
 Tennessee will advise all Contractors that they will utilize the contractor yard locations approved for the Project, and will not establish a staging or warehouse yard for this Project without Tennessee first being advised and the FERC granting permission to use the area.